 Neumann Prize

-The next call for the BSHM Neumann Prize will be announced early in 2025.
+The call for the 2025 BSHM Neumann Prize is now open.
 The prize is awarded for a book in English (including books in translation) dealing with the history of mathematics, aimed at a non-specialist readership, and published in 2023 or later.
 There is no further restriction on the subject matter, nor on the nationality of the author or the country of publication.
 However, the following will not be considered:

 • Books submitted previously for consideration for the Neumann Prize